 As a business owner, knowing the difference between accounts payable vs accounts receivable is important.
-Whether you do the books yourself or you hire an in-house bookkeeper, understanding important terms like accounts payable and accounts receivable can help ensure the work is being done properly.
+Whether you do the books yourself or hire an in-house bookkeeper, understanding important terms like accounts payable and accounts receivable can help ensure the work is being done properly.

 In short, the basic differences between the two terms is: